- Authorized Work for Study Permit Holders

 Carleton documents needed to apply for a PGWP

-IRCC requires at least two documents to confirm program completion and eligibility for the PGWP.
+IRCC requires these Carleton documents to confirm program completion and eligibility for the PGWP.

-If you took an authorized break from studies, or were not in Canada for a period, you should provide additional documentation to prove you are eligible for a PGWP.
+If you took an authorized break from studies, or were not in Canada for a period, or qualify for any of the exceptional circumstances listed above, you must provide additional documentation to prove you are eligible for a PGWP.

 Students with a financial hold preventing them from accessing documents from Carleton Central may contact the ISSO to discuss options.